 Proposal Vote Required for Approval Effect of Abstentions Effect of Broker Non-Votes Proposal 1.
 Election of director nominees Majority of votes cast with respect to each director No effect No effect Proposal 2.
-Approval of Independent Accounting Firm Majority of shares present and entitled to vote on the matter Against Against Proposal 3.
-Advisory Vote to Approve Named Executive Officer Compensation ("Say-on-Pay") Majority of shares present and entitled to vote on the matter Against No Effect Proposal 4.
-Advisory Vote on Frequency of "Say-on-Pay" Vote Majority of shares present and entitled to vote on the matter Against No Effect
+Approval of Independent Accounting Firm Majority of voting power present and entitled to vote at the meeting Against No effect Proposal 3.
+Advisory Vote to Approve Named Executive Officer Compensation ("Say-on-Pay") Majority of voting power present and entitled to vote at the meeting Against No effect

-Unless instructed to the contrary, the shares represented by proxies will be voted FOR the election of the Class III director nominees, FOR the approval of Deloitte & Touche LLP as the Company's independent accounting firm, FOR advisory approval of our named executive officer compensation, and FOR a frequency of one year for the stockholder advisory vote on executive compensation.
+Unless instructed to the contrary, the shares represented by proxies will be voted FOR the election of the Class I director nominees, FOR the approval of Deloitte & Touche LLP as the Company's independent accounting firm, and FOR advisory approval of our named executive officer compensation.